-In some research studies, HIV-negative people are asked to take an anti-HIV pill every day to see if it will provide some protection against HIV infection.
+In some research studies, HIV-negative people have been asked to take an anti-HIV pill every day to see if it will provide some protection against HIV infection.
 This type of PrEP is similar to the birth control pills women take daily to prevent pregnancy or the medications people travelling to certain tropical countries take daily to prevent malaria.
 These studies suggest that certain forms of daily oral PrEP can reduce the sexual transmission of HIV for HIV-negative men and women, including gay and bisexual men, and heterosexual men and women.
 Oral PrEP has also been found to reduce the risk of HIV transmission for people who use injection drugs.

 In one study, HIV-negative gay and bisexual men who were asked to take an anti-HIV pill (Truvada) every day reduced their overall risk of HIV infection by 44%.
 Men who said they took the pill more consistently reduced their risk by as much as 73%.
 Additional analysis suggests the level of protection may be even higher (over 90%) among those who took Truvada every day, as determined by drug levels in the blood.
 In other studies, the same PrEP strategy (daily Truvada) provided similar levels of protection for heterosexual men and women.
 An anti-HIV pill containing tenofovir alone was also found to be effective for heterosexual men and women and people who use injection drugs.

 Other research studies are looking at gels that contain anti-HIV drugs.
 One study found that HIV-negative women who applied an anti-HIV gel (containing tenofovir) into the vagina before and after sex reduced their risk of infection by 39%.
 Women who applied the gel more consistently reduced their risk of infection by as much as 54%.
 Surprisingly, another study found daily use of the same gel did not work for women.
 However, women in this study were not using the gel consistently.
 This gel has not been approved by any regulatory agencies and is not available in Canada.